Choi Jum-hwan

 Jum Hwan Choi (born June 9, 1963) is a South Korean former professional boxer who competed from 1983 to 1990.
 He is a world champion in two weight classes, having held the International Boxing Federation (IBF) light-flyweight title from 1986 to 1988 and the World Boxing Council (WBC) strawweight title from 1989 to 1990.

 Professional career

 Choi turned professional in 1983 and in 1986 captured the vacant IBF light-flyweight title with a decision win over Park Cho-woon.
 He defended the belt three times before losing it to Tacy Macalos in a rematch in 1988.
-He moved down in weight to beat Napa Kiatwanchai for the and WBC strawweight title the following year, but lost the belt in his first defense to Hideyuki Ohashi by knockout, and retired after the loss.
+He moved down in weight to beat Napa Kiatwanchai for the WBC strawweight title the following year, but he lost the belt in his first defense to Hideyuki Ohashi by knockout and retired after the loss.